jfallows/iot-simulators/examples/ioTSensorsMQTT-SpB/README.md

 Grafana is available at http://localhost:3000/.

-Note: Grafana credetials are admin/mypasswordmypasswordmypassword.
+Note: Grafana credentials are admin/mypasswordmypasswordmypassword.